 You will get to enjoy really moist and fudgy brownies that melt in the mouth and which have the perfect crunch from the walnuts.
 The combination of walnuts and chocolate is simply fantastic and adds a depth of flavour to the brownies.
 And no need to be alarmed by the amount of sugar used here, as it is needed to give the nice crusty top that brownies are supposed to have.
 The dark chocolate and the walnuts help to balance out the sweetness.
 If you are not a fan of walnuts you can replace them with any other nuts like hazelnuts, pecans etc.

-It is delicious on its own and you can serve it warm with a cold glass of milk or with some vanilla ice cream.
+These Chocolate Walnut Fudge Brownies are delicious on its own and you can also serve it warm with a cold glass of milk or with some vanilla ice cream.
 You should definitely go and make them!

 - 115gms dark cooking chocolate, broken into pieces